-The consultation documents will contain a consultation response pro-forma that can be submitted to Malpas Church in Wales Primary School and the address provided, via post or email.
+The consultation documents will contain a consultation response pro-forma that can be submitted to the address provided, via post or email.
 The responses can also be submitted online from the link provided on the council's school reorganisation web pages.
-Questions and concerns can also be submitted in writing via post or email to Malpas Church in Wales Primary School and/or Newport City Council.
+Questions and concerns can also be submitted in writing via post or email to Newport City Council.